Customers

 Get newly generated or renewed Customer level key/token with given :identifier, which can either be a cuid (Customer ID) or email.
 When :identifier is email, an additional query string arg passcode=<passcode> must exist in order for the endpoint to work.

-On success, it returns status code 200 and JSON
+On success, it returns status code 200 and JSON1

 2